domdoesdodrip/CrypticChat/README.md

 * Only one person can have the username, meaning there cannot be 2 people with the same name.

 * Mobile and Smaller screen support.
+(ADDED)

 * Custom domain.

+* View previous messages when you join.

 &copy; 2026 CrypticChat Protocol | *Stay hidden.*